Category: Mobility (Page 1 of 2)

 • Capture operational parameter (meter reading)

-Work Planning & Approval: these are the activities that can and often be done in an office setting with the user accessing Maximo on a browser.
-Planning process can involve 3rd party scheduling tools like Akwire, Primavera, Visual Planner etc. Who would want to go to the field to schedule and assign people to some work orders on a tiny mobile screen?
+These are the activities that can and often be done in an office setting with the user accessing Maximo using a browser.
+The planning process can involve 3rd party scheduling tools like Akwire, Primavera, Visual Planner etc. Who would want to go to the field to schedule and assign people to some work orders on a tiny mobile screen?
 Some mobile apps do have the capability to do that, but it doesn’t mean we have to use it.
 These features are available usually for the field user to see the planned information, and possibly edit some incorrect details.

-Inventory Stocktake: my first three mobile projects were to address this requirement so it must be a good use-case.
+My first three mobile projects were to address this requirement, so, it must be a good use-case.
 The task is simple: the user scans a barcode, enters a balance value, then saves.
-Extended feature could be adding a photo of the item, adding a new bin, or updating item specification which later can be used for cataloguing and de-duplication process.
+Extended features could be adding a photo of the item, adding a new bin, or updating item specification which later can be used for the cataloguing and de-duplication process.
 The key to getting it to work is a really smooth and efficient user experience as these steps need to be repeated a thousand times in one shift.
 Fast and simple UI running in full offline mode is a must.

-Purchase Requisition/Purchase Order: Although PR and PO apps are available on some mobile solutions, I haven’t seen them used anywhere.
-There is some value for the field worker to be able to create Requisition.
+Although PR and PO apps are available on some mobile solutions, I haven’t seen them used anywhere.
+There is some value for the field workers to be able to create Requisition.
 That function belongs to the Work Order module though.
-The data then flows to the PR application and handled by a back-office staff with a computer and a browser.
+The data then flows to the PR application and handled by the backoffice staffs with a computer and a browser.

 A risk assessment form on iPad screen